microsoft/vscode-docs/docs/java/java-linting.md

 **Rule documentation and remediation guidance**

-For any issue detected, SonarLint provides full documentation about the rule that was violated, and the coding best practice it relates to.
-This lets you understand why an issue is raised, and most importantly how to best fix it.
+For any issues detected, SonarLint provides full documentation about the rule that was violated, and the best coding practice it relates to.
+This allows you to understand why an issue is raised, and how to fix it

 <video autoplay loop muted playsinline controls>
   <source src="/docs/java/java-linting/sonarlint-description.mp4" type="video/mp4">